curl/curl/docs/libcurl/libcurl.md

 You can call both of these multiple times, as long as all calls meet these requirements and the number of calls to each is the same.

 The global constant situation merits special consideration when the code you are writing to use libcurl is not the main program, but rather a modular piece of a program, e.g. another library.
 As a module, your code does not know about other parts of the program -- it does not know whether they use libcurl or not.
-And its code does not necessarily run at the start and end of the whole program.
+Its code does not necessarily run at the start and end of the whole program.

 A module like this must have global constant functions of its own, just like curl_global_init(3) and curl_global_cleanup(3).
 The module thus